kablaa/CTF-Workshop/guide.md

     sudo apt-get install git

 Then, follow the [setup instructions](https://github.com/kablaa/CTF-Workshop/blob/master/README.md#setup).
 If you have not already worked your way through the [Reverse Engineering](https://github.com/kablaa/CTF-Workshop/blob/master/guide.md/#33-practice) challenges, we highly suggest you do so before continuing.
-Once you are sure that you are familiar with all of the concepts in [Section 3](https://github.com/kablaa/CTF-Workshop/blob/master/guide.md/#3-start-reversing-binaries), you can move on to the buffer overflow challenges.
+Once you are sure that you are familiar with all of the concepts in [Section 3](https://github.com/kablaa/CTF-Workshop/blob/master/guide.md/#3-start-reversing-binaries), you can move on to the other challenges.

+## 1. Basic Scripting

+ Your first task is to practice your scripting skills.
+Navigate to the _scripting_ directory.
+For this set of challenges, you will be using `socat` to create a network socket, listen on `port 1234` and run the executable.
+To do this, first make sure you have socat installed.
+On Ubuntu:

+      sudo apt-get install socat

+Them, in the directory associated with the challenge you are working on, run the command

+    echo "socat -v tcp-l:1234,fork exec:'./<name_of_challenge>' " > run.sh

+where `<name_of_challenge>` is the name of the binary you are currently working on.
+Then run

+     chmod +x run.sh
+    ./run.sh

+You will notice that nothing happens.
+That is because your script is listening on port 1234.
+Now, you can minimize that terminal and open up a new one.
+From that terminal, navigate to the challenge directory and create an `exploit.py` with the lines

+    HOST = 'localhost'
+    PORT = 1234

+  Your python script should open a socket connection to `HOST` on `PORT`.
+Each challenge will require you to send and receive data to and from the socket.
+From here on out, you will perform your exploits by sending and receiving data with a python script.

-## 1\.
-Buffer Overflows
+## 2. Buffer Overflows

-### 1.2 What is a buffer overflow?
+### 2.2 What is a buffer overflow?

 [Interactive buffer overflow](https://picoctf.com/problem-static/binary/Overflow1/overflow1.html#1)

+### 2.3 Endianness

+### What is Endianness

-### 1.3 Endianness
+### Why is Endianness Important?

-### 1.4 Hexadecimal Values in Python
+### 2.4 Hexadecimal Values in Python

 #### struct.pack()

 #### pwntools

-### 1.5 Bringing it all together
+### 2.5 Bringing it all together

 Read this
 [writeup](http://ehsandev.com/pico2014/binary_exploitation/overflow1.html), once you feel you understand all of the concepts, you can start working on the practice challenges.
 Navigate to the `buffer_overflow` directory, read the TODO.txt and work your way through the challenges.

-To simulate the environment of a real CTF, in the director associated with the challenge you are working on, run the command

-    echo "socat -v tcp-l:1234,fork exec:'<name_of challenge>' " > run.sh

-## 2\.
-ROP ROP ROP

-## 3\.
-Shellcode